CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \subsubsection{Creativity \& Diversity of the Final Sketches}

 As shown in Figure \ref{fig:sketchresult} (b), the survey results showed that participants perceived their sketch as more creative when they were using \sysname{} (M=5.38, SD=1.09) compared to the baseline (M=4.19, SD=1.64 / p=0.004, W=0.0).
 During the interview, 12 out of 16 participants said that they felt they could be more creative with the support of \sysname{} rather than the baseline, especially when they're having a hard time coming up with a new idea in the early ideation stage.
-In terms of other factors including overall satisfaction, quantity, quality, and diversity of the sketches, there were no significant statistical differences between the two conditions.
+There were no significant statistical differences between the two conditions in terms of other factors, including overall satisfaction, quantity, quality, and diversity of the sketches.

-As shown in Figure \ref{fig:sketchresult} (a), however, the expert evaluation does not show a significant difference between the two conditions.
-The creativity score of the expert evaluation were slightly better in \sysname{} (M=4.854, SD=1.418) compared to the baseline (M=4.344, SD=1.708 / p=0.114, t=1.59), but it was not significant according to the two-sample t-test results.
-In terms of diversity, there was also no significant difference between them (Baseline: M=4.625, SD=1.607 / \sysname{}: M=4.75, SD=1.418 / p=0.833, t=0.23).
+However, as shown in Figure \ref{fig:sketchresult} (a), the expert evaluation does not show a significant difference between the two conditions.
+The creativity score of the expert evaluation was slightly better in \sysname{} (M=4.854, SD=1.418) compared to the baseline (M=4.344, SD=1.708 / p=0.114, t=1.59), but it was not significant according to the two-sample t-test results.
+There was also no significant difference in diversity (Baseline: M=4.625, SD=1.607 / \sysname{}: M=4.75, SD=1.418 / p=0.833, t=0.23).
 There were possible reasons that expert evaluation was different from the survey results.
 First, even though the experts were asked to focus on the idea as much as possible, the participants' sketch skills were inevitably reflected in the evaluation, and some of the comments left by the evaluators were actually about the sketch skills.
 There is also a possibility that deviations according to the design topic may have been affected.
 In fact, sketches about the topic of underwater Christmas were rated higher on average.